-Other culprits for the blotches that can appear on khaki clothes are medications containing peroxide, tooth whitening toothpastes and products, chlorine from the pool, or even acidic foods (citrus juices).
+Other culprits for the blotches that can appear on khaki clothes are medications containing peroxide, tooth-whitening toothpaste and products, chlorine from the pool, or even acidic foods (citrus juices).
 Staining from these products can even happen in the dirty clothes hamper through contact with other fabrics.
 These products contain bleaching agents that either remove color or cause it to change.
-For instance, benzoyl peroxide in acne medications affects blue dyes.
+For instance, benzoyl peroxide found in acne medications affects blue dyes.
 Since khaki is created by combining red and green dyes (green is created by combining blue and yellow dyes), the product affects the blue dye and leaves orange stains on khaki.

 Once this type of discoloration occurs, there is nothing that can be done to reverse the damage.
-So, be careful out there!
+So, be careful out there.

 A British Army lieutenant, Sir Harry Lumsden, conceived the idea of khaki military uniforms in 1846.
 Sir Lumsden was the commander of a regiment in Northern India where the traditional uniforms were too hot to bear.
-The troops began to wear light weight cotton and linen trousers to combat the heat.
+The troops began to wear lightweight cotton and linen trousers to combat the heat.
 But the white fabrics were too detectable to enemy forces.
 Lumsden had them colored using mud and plant-based dyes.
 The word "khaki" comes from the Hindi-Urdu word meaning "dusty" or "earth-colored."

-The U.S. Military adopted khaki as an appropriate uniform color and it was first used in the Spanish-American War during 1898.
+The U.S. military adopted khaki as an appropriate uniform color and it was first used in the Spanish-American War during 1898.